General relativity

 7 Major Experiments That Still Haven’t Found What They’re Looking For

 Being an experimental scientist can sometimes seem like a thankless task.
 You may be used to reading headlines about experiments that end up making great discoveries, but less is heard about the (often heroic) efforts of experimentalists that have yet to detect or observe what they set out to.
-Some of these efforts have spanned […]
+Nautilus Members enjoy an ad-free experience. […]

 • Article Recirculation Lead Image